dapphub/colony-review/REVIEW.md

 - The `_maxSaleDurationBlocks` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 14 days' worth of blocks.
+- The `_postSoftCapMinBlocks` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 3 hours' worth of blocks.
+- The `_postSoftCapMaxBlocks` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 24 hours' worth of blocks.
+- The `_minToRaise` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 5 million USD worth of ether.
+- The `_softCap` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 15 million USD worth of ether.

 ## Findings

+- Due to the lack of a price feed, the actual soft cap and minimum raise amounts will almost certainly differ from the amounts given in the requirements.
+The degree to which the actual raise differs depends on ETH volatility.
+It may be a good idea to communicate in terms of actual ETH amounts once the ICO has begun.
 - It might be a good idea to replace the hard-coded numbers in `claimVestedTokens` with constants.
 - The Colony multisig receives all ETH funds immediately, so refunds are a